igor-kupczynski/kupczynski.info/content/posts/2022-01-30-private-link/index.md

 - network
 aliases:
 - /2022/01/30/privarte-link.html
+description: "Use cases for Private Link and differences in its implementation across the major Cloud Providers."
 ---
-Use cases for Private Link and differences in its implementation across the major Cloud Providers
+Use cases for Private Link and differences in its implementation across the major Cloud Providers.

 ## Private Link